caprica/vlcj-javafx-demo/README.md

 If your video card is not supported then JavaFX will fall back to a software renderer.
 This will hobble your video playback performance.

 Java8 seems much better - i.e. some modern mainstream AMD graphic cards seem better supported.
 Under Java8 this sample application is working fine with a Radeon HD 7700 series video card on Linux.
+It of course works a lot better with an nVidia GeForce GTX 1050 Ti, also tested on Linux.

 Java/JavaFX Versions
 --------------------

-This example project now requires JDK 1.8.
+This example project now requires JDK 1.8 and JavaFX 13 (for the new PixelBuffer).

-Note that it is still possible in your own projects to use the same approach as this project on JDK 1.7 if you need to support that.
+Note that it is still possible in your own projects to use some of the other examples in this project on JDK 1.7 or earlier versions of
+JavaFX if you need to support that.

 Notes
 -----